The combined video is at http://www.youtube.com/watch?v=fCSmdJzdrhA and https://vimeo.com/810380180.

 The devil has been in the business of posing the proposition, "Did God really say...?"
 (Gen 3:1) since the days of the Garden of Eden, getting men to question the Word of God, contradict it, and agree with him instead.
 "Divorce" is one of those devil-inspired concepts that is in complete contradiction to the Word of God.

 There are more socially/politically/feminist-incorrect things that could be discussed here.
 If you do a serious, open-minded, honest study, you will see that the situation between a man and a woman, and their roles in marriage, is indeed biased.
 The first woman (Eve) comes from the first man (Adam); the first woman (Eve) is given to the man (Adam) in marriage (by God).
 A man "marries," whereas a woman is "given in marriage."
 Literally, the word, as spelled, means she is "marry-ized."
 Even the phrase "given in marriage" is stretching the plain sense of the word, since the words "given in" are not actually in the spelling of the word.
 A man "leaves his father and mother and is united with his woman, and the two become one flesh" (Gen 2:24).
 It is not "a woman leaves her father and mother...."
 Nor is a man "given in marriage" to a woman.
-We say that a woman is "given in marriage" because she belongs to her father until he "gives her away," and then she gets "marry-ized" as he "marries" her.
+We say that a woman is "given in marriage" because she belongs to her father until he "gives her away," and then she gets "marry-ized" as the man "marries" her.
 You may not like that, but that's Bible, as in book of Genesis, not 20th century feminism.
 A married woman cannot be "given away" by her man (her "husband") either, obviously, since "they become one flesh" according to the declaration of the Word of God.

 Genesis 2:20-22 declares, in the context of Adam naming the animals, that the man Adam did not find a "helper" "complement" or "counterpart" for himself.
 So, God formed the woman out of the man, unlike how the rest of the animals were created.
 The woman, being from the man's body, belonged to the man, God gave her to him after forming her from that basis, and it is affirmed according to Adam's own words ("...bone of my bones and flesh of my flesh; she shall be called woman...") in terms of the principle of dominion, not the other way around.
 The man has dominion over the woman, and together they have dominion over everything else on the earth.
-This is before the fall of man, is not a "curse" (such that Jesus could ever be said to reverse it), and is the reason explicitly cited by the much-hated problem scriptures about the propriety of a woman's behavior in the New Testament (1 Cor 11:8-10, 1 Cor 14:34, 1 Tim 2:13-14, 1 Pet 3:5-6) that people want to brush off as being outdated according to the culture of the times or some tradition of men.
+This is before the fall of man, is not a "curse" (such that Jesus could ever be said to reverse it), and is the reason explicitly cited by the much-hated problem scriptures about the propriety of a woman's behavior in the New Testament (1 Cor 11:8-10, 1 Cor 14:34, 1 Tim 2:13-14, 1 Pet 3:5-6) that people want to brush off as being outdated according to the culture of the times or some other tradition of men.
 Even the "seduction" of the woman by the devil, as cited in 1 Tim 2:14, happened in time immediately prior to the actual fall of man; the "one man" was responsible for the fall of man, according to Rom 5:12, because he hearkened to the voice of his woman (Gen 3:17), instead of to the voice of God (Gen 2:17).

 So, beyond the issues of "marriage" and "divorce," modern culture and traditions have removed themselves from biblical perspective concerning the positional roles of men and women with respect to each other to such an extent that it is hard now for anyone to conceive of how the Bible depicts these matters.
 Modern society has become too brainwashed to the traditions of men to think clearly on the subject.
-Essentially, the Word of God itself is brushed off as "outdated" and "irrelevant" to the status quo, and the status quo is embraced in its stead.
+Essentially, the Word of God itself is brushed off as "outdated," "old-fashioned," and "irrelevant" to the status quo, and the status quo is embraced in its stead.
 Sadly, this is mostly true in christendom and churchianity as well.

-This issue also feeds into modern "marital problems" because you now have the man and the woman trying to assume equal dominion over each other in the marital relationship.
+This issue also feeds into modern "marital problems," because you now have the man and the woman trying to assume equal dominion over each other in the marital relationship.
 "In Christ" each has dominion over all else apart from themselves without discrimination (Gal 3:26-29), and especially over the devil, but in earthly matters of the present age the man has dominion over the woman (1 Cor 11:3-16, Eph 5:22-24, Col 3:18, 1 Tim 2:11-15, 1 Pet 3:5-6, etc.) Some fling the Gal 3:28 "there is no male or female" around as if gender is done away with on account of the Kingdom of God.
 If so, then they may as well call for the dissolution of all earthly marriages, since no one now "married" on earth will be "married" in heaven in the age to come ("your Kingdom come, your will be done, on earth as it is in heaven," right?), or they may as well endorse homosexual marriages for Christians, since "there is no male or female."
 You cannot have it both ways.

 But this also is simple.
 Again, the man has dominion over the woman; together, both have dominion over everything else on earth.
 In Christ there are only "sons of God."
 There is no such thing as a "daughter of God" in the scriptures.
 All women in Christ are "sons of God" with authority over the earth and the devil, and co-laborers with their men, in Christ, whom they both submit to.

 Armed with all this information from the Word of God, you are in a position to speak the truth and set people free from the lies of the devil.
-In truth, nobody is having "marital problems."
+In truth nobody is having "marital problems."
 How can you have a problem with a "marriage" if it is an event of the past that is irreversible?
 The married couples don't even have "relationship problems," because their "relationship" as a married couple is that they are "one flesh," because they got married.
 What a married man and woman have are problems with their fleshly attitudes and desires, which can be dealt with as any other problem in the flesh, which is to put the flesh to death and live according to the Spirit, expressing the kind of love that puts another's interests and welfare above one's own.

 The woman should submit to her man "in the Lord."
 By "in the Lord," it should be obvious that the Lord is the head of the man, and is a higher authority, so the woman must obey the higher authority if ever the lower authority can be shown by the Word of God to contradict the higher one.
 Otherwise, she is without excuse.
 And the man is to love his woman as Christ loves his bride, the out-called.
 We use Christ and his bride as a model for earthly "marriage" so that the earthly "marriage" can be a reflection and foreshadow to the unbelieving, a tangible example of Christ and his bride.

-Unlike the animals, which do not marry and have no God-given dominion between the male and female, other than by instinct or brute force, God created only the man, Adam, because he was created in the image and likeness of God.
-He did not create a man and a woman, and that is because there is only one God, not gods, as if there were a God and a co-equal Goddess.
+Unlike the animals, which do not marry and have no God-given dominion between the male and female, other than by instinct or brute force, God first created only the man, Adam, because he was created in the image and likeness of God.
+He did not first create a man and a woman, and that is because there is only one God, not gods, as if there were a God and a co-equal Goddess.
 The woman was then formed out of the man and named by the man.
 But the whole scenario is but a type and foreshadow.
 It is really Jesus who leaves his Father (God) and his mother (Mary), and is united to his bride, his out-called, and they become one flesh.
 The "one flesh" bride takes the man's name, the name of Jesus, who takes the Father's name (not his mother Mary's name), making us children of God, albeit adopted children.
 It is all a foreshadow and reflection of the heavenly things.
 The man first loves his bride, as Christ first loved us.
 Christ is Lord over his out-called, as a man is lord over his woman, yet loves her and offers up his life for her.
 The bride, his out-called, submits to Christ (her man).
 These roles do not reverse.
 The bride is not lord over Christ (her man), nor does she offer up her life to redeem him from anything.

 The principles of dominion also provide the way out for the woman who faces the potential for any kind of abuse from her man, so that "submission" does not imply "bondage" or "victimization."
 It is very tempting for a woman to assume the role of a "victim," instead of her role as a "liberator" who sets others free.
 Since "there is no male or female" in Christ (Gal 3:28), then the woman has dominion over any and all demonic agents that may try to afflict or control her man.
 She can then use her authority in Christ to evict the devil and demand that the devil leave him alone.
 As a "son of God," she is as much a liberator as any man, setting people free, loosing them from bondage to the devil.
 She is not a "victim" in Christ.
 None of us are, or at least we should not be.
 The choice people make is to by faith take the role of a "victim" or that of a "liberator."
 They must choose.
 The "believer" speaks only the Word of God, speaks only "reconciliation," "faith," "victory," and such things, refusing to accept lies and curses from the devil, and does not use the weapons of this world to do so.